-Loss of libido (sex drive) is a common problem affecting up to 1 in 5 men and even more women at some point in their life.
+Loss of libido (sex drive) is a common problem affecting up to one in five men – and even more women – at some point in their life.

-It's often linked to professional and personal stress or to important life-changing events such as pregnancy, child birth or breastfeeding.
+It's often linked to professional and personal stress, or important life-changing events such as pregnancy, childbirth or breastfeeding.